 To score in HDInsight, write an R function that calls your model to make predictions for a new data file that you've loaded to your storage account.
 Then save the predictions back to the storage account.
 You can run the routine on-demand on the edge node of your cluster or by using a scheduled job.

-Score in Azure Machine Learning
+Score in Azure Machine Learning (AML)

-as.randomForest() for ensemble-based models.
+as.randomForest() for ensemble-based models, for this conversion.

 To score on-premises after creating your model, you can serialize the model in R, download it, de-serialize it, and then use it for scoring new data.
 You can score new data by using the approach described earlier in Scoring in HDInsight or by using DeployR.